Hip Abductor Function and Lower Extremity Landing Kinematics: Sex Differences

 CONCLUSIONS: Women demonstrated lower hip abductor PT and increased knee valgus PJD when landing from a jump, potentially increasing the risk of acute knee injury.
 Furthermore, correlations between hip abductor strength and landing kinematics were generally larger for women than for men, suggesting that hip abductor strength may play a more important role in neuromuscular control of the knee for women.

 Jacobs, Cale A.; Uhl, Timothy L.; Mattacola, Carl G.; Shapiro, Robert; and Rayens, William S., "Hip Abductor Function and Lower Extremity Landing Kinematics: Sex Differences" (2007).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 4.